anirbanbhaduri/LogMPIE/README.md

 # LogMPIE
 Microbiome Processing Pipeline

 The pipeline is a combination of python scripts which process the 16S rRNA data through two different bioinformatics pipelines, QIIME and MOTHUR.
-The pipeline is being shared under GNU GENERAL PUBLIC LICENSE
+The pipeline is being shared under GNU GENERAL PUBLIC LICENSE.

 The script "Main.py" demands user to input the tool he/she requires for their data analysis and then accordingly it will call QIIME (Qiime.py) or MOTHUR (Mothur.py).